milesdwilliams15/actuwar/README.md

 ## Additional comments

-If you notice any issues or bugs in using the package, you can create an issue on the package repo.
+If you notice any issues or bugs when using the package, you can create an issue on the package repo.
 You can also email the package creator at williamsmd\@denison.edu.
+Happy modeling!